 Get Your Ticket and Itinerary

-This part is simple: after you buy your flight, you'll be emailed a booking confirmation and your ticket.
+This part is simple: after you buy your flight, you'll be emailed your booking confirmation and your ticket.
 This is one of the few travel documents you'll want to make sure you have to hand before heading to the airport.

 Some budget airlines, usually in Europe, will require you print this out before you check in (charging a hefty fine if you forget), but this is thankfully rare.
 For most airlines, you'll be able to show your ticket on your phone or laptop to the check-in staff, if at all.
 You usually just hand over passport, and that's all that's needed to check my bags.

-I recommend making sure your phone or laptop is charged before you head to the airport, just in case you do need to show your ticket in order to check in.
+Make sure your phone or laptop is charged before you head to the airport, just in case you do need to show your ticket to check in.

 Ensure You Have All the Travel Documents You Need